The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Individuals who are not domiciled or deemed domiciled in the UK are eligible to access the remittance basis of assessment.
 Someone who is using the remittance basis is thus not taxed until the foreign income is remitted (brought) to the UK, under the income tax rates that apply in the year of remittance.
 See the Remittance basis ― overview guidance note.
 Care is needed, as remittances can happen by accident.
 See the When are income and gains remitted? guidance note.

-If an individual who is eligible to access the remittance basis chooses not to do so, he is taxable on his worldwide income in the year it is received (the arising basis of assessment).
+If an individual who is eligible to access the remittance basis chooses not to do so, they are taxable on their worldwide income in the year it is received (the arising basis of assessment).
 This means they must declare all their foreign income and gains in the year in which it arises, even if it is not brought into the UK.
 See the Remittance basis ― overview guidance note for detail on why an individual may choose not to

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.